drpriver/ddasm/README.md

 * This only builds with ldc as it uses an ldc simd intrinsic to accelerate escaping characters in strings.
 It could be made to work without that by wrapping that in a `version(){}` block
+* I made it build with dub at some point.
+I don't know what I'm doing as plain `dub` asserts, but `dub build` works.